 It’s no secret that a large chunk of daily Internet traffic isn’t from human users, but rather from automated software programs called bots.
 There are many kinds of bots online, such as those used by search engines to index web page content.
-However, not all of these bots are good or well-intentioned.
+Although some are good bots, not all of these bots are well-intentioned.
 Malicious bots take over accounts, scrape and steal online content, and overload servers.
 As you can imagine, these “bad” bots can be destructive to organizations of all sizes and can significantly impact their bottom line.

 What Is Bot Management?